Jaime Perelló: Political career

 In 2000, Perelló was appointed by José Aponte de la Torre, then Mayor of Carolina, as adviser for health reform.
 Concerned for the health crisis caused by the Navy bombardments in Vieques, Perelló and Aponte founded the Corporation Salud para Vieques, where he served as part of the Board of Directors.

 The next year, Aponte asked him to work as special aide in charge of federal government affairs as well as serving as a liaison with mayors from Puerto Rico and the United States.
 In 2003, he was arrested people for performing civil disobedience on Vieques, serving 30 days in a federal prison (see United States Navy in Vieques, Puerto Rico).

 In 2000 and 2004, Perelló ran for a District Representative's seat and lost against Epi Jimenez, Jr. for the 40th district of Carolina.

 In 2005, Perelló worked for the campaign of Fernando Ferrer, the first Puerto Rican to aspire to be Mayor of New York City.
 In August 2007, Governor Aníbal Acevedo Vilá appointed him as an adviser for municipal affairs.

 Perelló ran once again for the Puerto Rico House of Representatives, winning a slot in the primaries of his party in 2008.
 Later that year, he was elected to his first term in the House at the general elections.

 In 2012, Perelló led the team of candidates for representatives of the Popular Democratic Party to achieve a majority in the House of Representative of Puerto Rico.

 In November 2012, revalidated to a second term as Representative at-Large and the Popular Democratic Party won the majority in upper house Senate of Puerto Rico and the lower house Puerto Rico House of Representatives.
 Then the representatives of majority chose Perelló as Speaker of the Puerto Rico House of Representatives.

-Personal life

-Perelló is married and has three children.
+His father Luis Perelló was executive assistant to Governor Rafael Hernández Colón in his first term.
+His mother Carmen Borrás was an insurance broker.

 In 2007, he received the Missión Accomplishment Award from Cambridge College for his work in the public service.